Destinus: The company

-Headquarter move
+Headquarters move

-In November 2024, the decision was made to move the headquarter and part of the operation to the Netherlands.
+In November 2024, the decision was made to move the headquarters and part of the operation to the Netherlands.
 The activity of the group shifted towards military applications, becoming its priority.
 Therefore, the Swiss export restrictions on weapons started to become a problem.

-The Swiss team in Payerne will continue to develop the engines, the electronic and the software.
+The Swiss team in Payerne will continue to develop the engines, the electronics and the software.

 Financial context

-As of November 2024, the market cap reached CHF650 millions, and the start-up is working towards a new funding round, with the intent to reach a CHF1 billion market cap.
+As of November 2024, the valuation reached CHF650 millions, and the start-up is working towards a new funding round, with the intent to reach a CHF1 billion valuation.

 In 2024, the turnover is estimated to reach CHF120 millions.
 For 2024, this value is estimated to reach CHF250 to CHF300 millions.